taunus/taunus/README.md

 - `template` is expected to be a function, and it'll be passed a `model` object
 - `controller` is invoked after the template is rendered, allowing you to bind event listeners and the like

-When the application mounts for the first time, `ponymoo` will find the route that matches `location.pathname`, and execute its controller.
+When the application mounts for the first time, Taunus will find the route that matches `location.pathname`, and execute its controller.
 The first time around, the server-side is expected to render the partial view template.
-From that point on, `ponymoo` will take over rendering templates in the client-side.
-You should've set the initial model properly as well, as explained in `ponymoo.mount`.
+From that point on, Taunus will take over rendering templates in the client-side.
+You should've set the initial model properly as well, as explained in `taunus.mount`.

 # Anchor Links